The nature of the research – the interests of participants and research subjects in research projects

 Departures from good research practice can result in misleading results, which in the end could lead to harm to humans, animals and the environment.
 Public trust in researchers and research may also be damaged.

-How suspicions of scientific misconduct are handled
+How suspected scientific misconduct is handled